pulp/pulp/docs/user-guide/admin-client/repositories.rst

   Available Sections:
-    content - search the contents of a repository copy    - copies one or more content units between repositories export  - run or view the status of ISO export of a repository publish - run, schedule, or view the status of publish tasks remove  - remove modules from a repository sync    - run, schedule, or view the status of sync tasks uploads - upload modules into a repository
+    content - search the contents of a repository copy    - copies one or more content units between repositories export  - run or view the status of a repository export group   - repository group commands
+    publish - run or view the status of publish tasks remove  - remove modules from a repository sync    - run, schedule, or view the status of sync tasks uploads - upload modules into a repository